 The Archives’ reading room has limited seating capacity and is reserved for individuals using our collections.
 Individuals seeking a place for group work or a quiet place to study should use areas in the library designated for that purpose.

-Access to records in the Archives is subject to the provisions of the Freedom of Information and Protection of Privacy Act (FOIP) of Alberta and the Copyright Act of Canada.
+Access to records in the Archives is subject to the provisions of the Freedom of Information and Protection of Privacy Act (FOIP) of Alberta.

 Hours and Contact